-- 1. Non-bus riders should plan to arrive no earlier than 7:30AM.
-Students arriving before this time will need a pass to enter the building.
+- 1. Non-bus riders should plan to arrive no earlier than 7:30 AM.
+Upon arrival to school all students should report to the Cafeteria or Learning Commons, as designated by staff.
 Students are not permitted to leave school grounds once they arrive.
-Students are to leave the building by 3:05PM unless they are under the direct supervision of a teacher or attending a school-functioned event. - 2.
-Hats, hoods or head coverings are not to be worn in the building unless otherwise approved by the administration or required for religious purposes.
-Hats and head coverings must be stored in lockers during the school day. - 3.
-During lunch, students wearing bulky coats or hoodies may be asked to take them off when in the lunch line. - 4.
-Students must have a pass to use the free office phone during the school day (excluding before school and after school).
-The phone is located in the main office, on the counter.
-Upon entering the building, cell phones must be turned off and placed in the locker.
-Cell phone usage is not permitted during the school day. - 5.
+Students are to leave the building by 3:05 PM unless they are under the direct supervision of a teacher or attending a school related function/event. - 2.
+Hats, hoods, or head coverings (bandana's) are not to be worn in the building unless otherwise approved by the administration or required for religious purpose.
+Head coverings must be stored in lockers during the school day. - 3.
+During lunch, students wearing bulky coats and hoodies may be asked to take them off when in the lunch line and sitting at the tables. - 4.
+Students must have a pass to use the hall phone during the school day (excluding before and after school).
+The phone is located across from the main office.
+Cell phones may be used before 8:00 am and after 2:50. - 5.
 Eating and drinking is not permitted in the halls. - 6.
 Outside food brought in by a parent/guardian may only be provided for his/her student.
-This includes treats brought into in to celebrate a birthday or other special occasion. - 7.
-Headphones may be worn before or after school, leaving one ear unoccupied. - 8.
-Backpacks are not to be carried around during school hours and should be stored in lockers. - Registered bus riders must have parental permission to ride home on another bus.
-A note from the student's parent and student IDs must be presented to the front office BEFORE school to insure that permission can be validated.
+This includes treats brought in to celebrate a birthday or other special occasion. - 7.
+Students must carry a pass when they are in the halls during class time. - 8.
+Backpacks are not to be carried in the building during school hours unless approved by the office. - 9.
+Registered bus riders must have parental permission to ride home on another bus.
+Notes from both parents and student IDs must be presented to the front office before school to insure that permission can be validated.
 Students who are not registered bus riders are not permitted to ride the bus. - 10.
 Students may not sell items at school unless they are from an approved school fundraising activity. - 11.
-For safety reasons shoes with wheels, skateboards, in-line skates, or scooters are not to be ridden or brought onto school property.
-Bicycles may not be ridden on school property and should be locked at the bike rack. - 12.
-Students must ask for permission before videotaping or taking pictures while on school grounds. - 13.
-Public displays of affection (hugging, kissing, holding hands, etc.) are not appropriate. - 14.
-Students will follow the security procedures Lincoln has in place to keep the building safe. - 15.
-Aerosol and pump sprays including perfumes, deodorant, and hairspray are not permitted on school property. - 16.
-All locker decorations are to be outside of the locker.
-Decorating must be done BEFORE school.
+All locker decorations are to the outside of the locker.
+Decorating must be done AFTER school.
 Balloons are not permitted in school.
 Locker combinations/locations are private and will not be given out by the office.

-17. Personal electronic devices may not be used during school hours (unless under the supervision of a teacher).
-These items must be turned off upon entering the building and placed in the student's locker until 2:50PM.
-Personal electronic devices that are used may be confiscated and returned at the discretion of the school.
+Students are encouraged to keep their combinations private.
+In addition, students should never pre-set their lockers. - 12.
+Personal electronic devices such as but not limited to cell phones will not be used during school hours unless under the supervision of a teacher.
+Cell phones should be off and stored during the school day.
+The school takes no responsibility for these items if they are lost or stolen.
+These items must be turned off from 8:00 AM until 2:50 PM.
+Personal Electronic devices that are being used may be confiscated and returned to the student at the end of the school day.